HBO Max: Preorder discounts cut the price by $3 a month for a year

 But a preorder discount can cut that monthly price by $3 for the first year.
 On the HBO Max website, the service is offering $12 monthly subscriptions to HBO Max for the first 12 months if you sign up before its May 27 launch date.

 The relatively high price of HBO Max matches the company's price for HBO Now and for HBO's traditional channel on a lot of pay-TV providers.
-But HBO Max will have much more content than HBO Now or the regular channel -- the company is investing billions of dollars in the service itself, in expensive deals to stream popular reruns like Friends and The Big Bang Theory, and in its budgets for original programming.
+But HBO Max will have much more content than HBO Now and the regular channel.
+The company is investing billions of dollars in the service itself, in expensive deals to stream popular reruns like Friends and The Big Bang Theory, and in its budgets for original programming.

 A teaser video for the service gave the first (very brief) glimpses of the originals that'll exclusively stream on the service.
 One snippet showed actress Anna Kendrick in Love Life, an anthology series produced by Kendrick and Paul Feig that follows one character per season through a new romantic relationship each episode.
 Another seemed to be from The Flight Attendant, a drama series in which a flight attendant wakes up in a hotel room with a dead man.